Salem State is closely monitoring the coronavirus outbreak. Learn more about our response.

-In order to determine eligibility for an academic adjustment/auxiliary aid, the student must register at disability services and provide documentation of the disability.
+Please contact our office to make an appointment.
+In order to provide a reasonable academic accommodation/auxiliary aid, the student must provide documentation of the disability to Disability Services.
 The documentation must be current, provide a clear diagnosis by the appropriate medical professional and specify the functional limitations related to the disorder.
-At that point, a decision of appropriate academic accommodations is made.
-These determinations are made on a case-by-case basis.

-Frederick E. Berry Library and Learning Commons, room 20
+Frederick E. Berry Library and Learning Commons, room G20

 Salem State University